How to Sell Engineering Services

 Be narrower than you want to be.

 Just because you can solve a lot of problems, doesn’t mean you should be trying to actively sell services (at least not initially) for all of those problems.
 Selecting areas to focus on is one of the harder aspects of running an engineering services company.
-Chances are you started off taking on anything and everything that came your way, but as you grow and mature you need to start to specialize more.
-You need to decide on the ~two areas that are super important to you as a company and give anything else significantly lower priority.
+Chances are you started off taking on anything and everything that came your way, and as you took on more and more, your capabilities broadened.
+That may seem like a good thing, but from a marketing standpoint it’s generally not.
+As you mature as an organization, you need to specialize more.
+You need to decide on the ~1-3 areas (depending on your size) that are super important to you as a company and give anything else significantly lower priority.
 The trick is to select something narrow enough where you can be truly competitive yet broad enough so that you’re not putting all your eggs in one basket.
 See Why you need a niche for more on this topic.

 Next Steps